Non-Alcoholic Drinks for the Summer

-Fast food restaurants sell more smoothies and milkshake during the summer than any other time of the year.
+Fast food restaurants sell more smoothies and milkshakes during the summer than at any other time of the year.
 However, some people prefer to make them at home.
 A smoothie is a drink with yogurt or ice cream, milk, and fresh fruit.
 Some smoothies contain no dairy and instead use crushed ice.
-A milkshake has the same basic ingredients of a non-dairy smoothie but tends to be thicker than a smoothie.
+A milkshake has the same basic ingredients as a non-dairy smoothie but tends to be thicker than a smoothie.
 For healthy smoothie recipes, visit Smoothie Web.
 For milkshake recipes, visit Mshake.

 Although there are many non-alcoholic drinks that are popular during the summer months, nothing can compare to good, old-fashioned water.
 Water is the best drink to replenish fluids and keep you cool throughout the sultry summer months.